-What if I continue to smoke?
+What if I continue to smoke or vape?

-Smoking increases the risks of serious complications during and after your surgery.
+Smoking and vaping increases the risks of serious complications during and after your surgery.
 The reason for complications is your heart is starved of oxygen which can increase the difficulty of breathing both during and after surgery.
 The lack of oxygen also impairs the healing of bones, skin and wounds.
-Smoking can also increase the risk of blood clots forming in your veins, and can also affect the breakdown of certain drugs in the body.
+Smoking and vaping can also increase the risk of blood clots forming in your veins, and can also affect the breakdown of certain drugs in the body.
 The risk of infection is also increased with smoking.

-Why are these risks caused from smoking?
+Why are these risks caused from smoking and vaping?

 Your immune system is also affected by smoking and the healing of bones, skin and other body tissues slows down with smoking.
 Your infection rate, healing time and issues with scarring is also increased due to smoking.

-It is ideal to stop smoking 6 – 8 weeks prior to and post surgery to reduce the above risks.
+It is ideal to stop smoking and vaping 6 – 8 weeks prior to and post surgery to reduce the above risks.
 Your recovery from surgery will more likely be faster, and any incisions or wounds are more likely to heal better.
-If your require a stay in hospital, the length of your stay is more likely to be less.
-If smoking is stopped, there is much less risk of complication, therefore less risk of requiring further surgery.
+If you require a stay in hospital, the length of your stay is more likely to be less.
+If smoking or vaping is stopped, there is much less risk of complication, therefore less risk of requiring further surgery.
 There are certain surgical procedures where the increased risk associated with smoking means it is unwise to have that surgery, for example breast reduction, facelift and abdominoplasty, and your surgeon will NOT perform this type of surgery if you have not ceased smoking at least six weeks before surgery.

 After my surgery?